 Timescales for this stage will vary from person to person.

-Stage 2 Preparation of quotation and obtaining of permission
+Stage 2 Quotation preparation and obtaining permission

 Timescales for this stage will vary from person to person.